 The challenge is to provide regular surveys of the mine site both quickly and cost effectively, as well as to determine aggregate volumes without the need to walk stockpiles.
 Satellite imagery does not have the required resolution and manned airborne imagery is too expensive to use on an ongoing basis.

 UAVs are able to provide regular site surveys at a reasonable cost, as well as collect the information required to both monitor mine works and perform volume calculations.
-Employing an RGB camera, as well as a LiDAR equipped scanner with an APX-15 provides all the information required to perform change analytics, as well as process volume calculations.
+Employing an RGB camera, as well as a LiDAR equipped scanner with a Trimble APX-15 provides all the information required to perform change analytics, as well as process volume calculations.